Kalisz – stronghold Zawodzie

 History

-The hillfort at Zawodzie was built in the swampy Prosna urstromtal around the 9th / 10th centuries, although uninterrupted settlements in Kalisz were found from the neolithic period through the Bronze Age, the early Iron Age, the pre-roman period and the period of roman influences.
-The above facts and the similarity of the medieval name Kalisz to ancient Kalisia, mentioned in 158 AD by Claudius Ptolemy, are the reason for recognizing Kalisz as the oldest center in Poland.
-However, it appeared for the first time in an unquestionable record in 1106.
+The early medieval stronghold in Zawodzie was built in the tribal era, around the second half of the 9th century, although continuous settlement in the area of later Kalisz existed from the Neolithic period, through the Bronze Age, the Early Iron Age, the pre-Roman period and the period of Roman influences.
+The stronghold was probably built on a cult site from the 7th/8th century, used by cremation cemeteries and a stone barrow.
+These facts and the similarity of the Kalisz name to the ancient “Kallisia”, recorded in 158 AD by Claudius Ptolemy, influenced the frequent recognition of Kalisz as the oldest settlement in Poland recorded in written sources.
+However, Kalisz appeared for the first time in a document that was undisputed as to its identification in 1106.

 Architecture